atellmer/dark/packages/animations/README.md

 ## useSprings

 A generalized version of `useSpring` takes as input the number of elements that need to be animated, as well as a function that creates a config depending on the index of the element.
 Needed for creating complex animations where elements are processed taking into account the position and other parameters of other elements.
-Example: drag-n-drop lists.

 ```tsx
 const [springs, api] = useSprings(4, idx => createConfig(idx));